Jaime (album)

 Jaime is the debut solo studio album from Brittany Howard, released on September 20, 2019, via ATO Records.
 It has received acclaim from critics and has been nominated for several awards; it was a moderate sales success, appearing on several charts.
 The album is a mix of several musical styles that reflects intimate events and perspectives in Howard's life, which she supported with her first solo tour.

 Recording

 The album is the first solo work from Howard, who has previously recorded with Alabama Shakes.
-It is dedicated to her sister Jaime, who died of retinoblastoma as a teen.
+It is dedicated to and named after her sister Jaime, who died of retinoblastoma as a teen.
 After experiencing writer's block, Howard put Alabama Shakes on hold to pursue side projects and to have complete control over the recording of Jaime in 2018.
-After taking a long road trip, she reflected on her life as her 30th birthday approached and decided to record an album that explored her personal history and beliefs.
-In addition to discussing the death of her sister, the album explores growing up poor, the prejudice that her parents faced as an interracial couple and her struggle with religious faith.
+She reflected on her life as her 30th birthday approached and decided to record an album that explored her personal history and beliefs.
+In addition to discussing the death of her sister, the album explores growing up poor, the prejudice that her parents faced as an interracial couple, and her struggle with religious faith.
 She began recording the songs in a greenhouse in Topanga, California before heading to two Los Angeles-based studios to finalize the album.